Please also see my All-Time World Cup Team Index.

 DM: Michele Andreolo

-He was best remembered for his time in Italy.
+He played for Nacional at home, but was best remembered for his time in Italy.
 He won 4 scudettos with Bologna.
-He was capped by Uruguay, but won the World Cup with Italy in 1938.
+He played for his native Uruguay, but won the World Cup with Italy in 1938.

 RW: Alcides Ghiggia

 He scored the winning goal against Brazil in the 1950 World Cup Finals that sealed the WC for Uruguay.
 The match was known as

 the "Maracanazo".
 He played for the national sides of both Uruguay and Italy during his career.
 He also played for the club sides of the Peñarol and Danubio in Uruguay and A.S.
 Roma and A.C.
 Milan in Italy.